dell/csm-docs/content/docs/csidriver/features/powerflex.md

     # Examples: "rhel-sdc", "sdc-test"
     prefix: "sdc-test"
 ```
-The renameSDC section is going to be used by the Node Service, it has two keys enabled and prefix,
+The renameSDC section is going to be used by the Node Service, it has two keys enabled and prefix:
 * `enabled`: Boolean variable that specifies if the renaming for SDC is to be carried out or not.
 Is true then the driver will perform the rename operation.
 By default, its value will be false.
 * `prefix`: string variable that is used to set the prefix for SDC name.